ThibaultFillion/strengths/documentation/working_with_output.rst

 examples
 --------

-The following examples will illustrate how to plot system states and trajectories using matplotlib (https://matplotlib.org) without relying on the strengths.plot module wrappers.
+The following examples will illustrate how to plot system states and trajectories directly using `Matplotlib <https://matplotlib.org>`_ without the strengths.plot submodule.

 use case 1 : Plotting a trajectory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^